 - Membership of Refugee Health Network of Australia (RHeaNA)

-The Network has three full time workers who are managed by the Sector Development and Partnerships Manager at Foundation House.
+The Network has two full time workers who are managed by the Sector Development and Partnerships Manager at Foundation House.
 Time limited project workers were also employed to complete discrete projects such as the Oral Health Project in 2011/2012 and the update to Promoting Refugee Health Guide in 2011/2012.

 The Network has also produced numerous publications.